MjavadH/Advanced-Lock/README.md

 Encrypt and decrypt anything

 > [!WARNING]
-> This app is archived, the encryption algorithm may have bugs.
+> the encryption algorithm may have bugs.
 Avoid encrypting your important files

 ### Available features :